morganavickery/academic-website-template/README.md

 ### Common mistakes

-- Missing quotes or trailing commas in `site-config.json`.
+- Missing quotes or trailing commas in `site-config.json` (especially after removing comments).
 - Renaming images without updating their paths in the HTML/CSS.
 - Removing the header row from `database.csv`.